- Coronavirus (COVID-19)

-The Council will not be accepting any new applications for trading on Portobello Road and Golborne Road market at this time to maintain social distancing and, due to ongoing gas mains replacement work, space is currently limited.
+The Council will not be accepting any new applications for trading on Portobello Road and Golborne Road market at this time.

-The Council has also made changes to how markets operate in line with social distancing guidance from the Government.
-All traders are now able to operate and have been contacted to establish when they want to trade.
-Each trader must consider how they can mitigate the transmission of Covid-19, by following safety recommendations including wearing face masks, using gloves and minimising the use of cash.
+The Council has taken steps to ensure markets operate in line with social distancing guidance from the Government.
+All traders need to operate to mitigate the transmission of COVID-19, by following safety recommendations including managing queues, wearing face masks, using gloves and minimising the use of cash.

 If you have a specific street trading question email us at: email@example.com or call us on tel: 020 7727 7684.